Hello! Namaskaaram! Vanakkam! Thanks for stopping by this fancy domain. Already heard of my name? Good good.

-I’m a 20-something chemical engineer turned software program manager.
+I’m a 20-something chemical engineer with avid interest in software.

 Here’s how the best ones I know describe me:

 Enterprising young and articulate technophile who is also firmly grounded in her traditional roots, Vandana Guru represents the best of emerging India.
 That she is a part of the product ecosystem that could potentially transform India to become a super power makes her someone with vast potential.

 Super talented and driven musician.
 Has a way with words.
 Writes and reads the good stuff.
 In general, too much fun to hang around with.